chanzuckerberg/napari-hub-collections/README.md

 This repository contains the content that powers the MVP implementation of the napari hub's Collections.

 Plugin Collections are sets of plugins from the [napari hub](https://www.napari-hub.org/) curated by fellow community members.
-Collections fall under three categories:
+A collections might be:
-- **Protocols** show how to use a set of plugins to complete an image analysis workflow
+- A **protocol** or recipe that shows how to use a set of plugins to complete an image analysis workflow
-- **Toolkits** are great for getting started within a research domain
+- A **toolkit** or pack that lets a napari getting started within a research domain
-- **Assortments** are connected by a central theme
+- An **assortment** that is defined by another central theme that connects the plugins

 Have an idea for a Collection you'd like to share with the napari community?
 Curate your own Collection following the directions below.